In Sight – Developing A Personal Photographic Vision

 With photography’s powerful descriptive nature, the possibilities of visual engagement can begin to suggest the interpretive meanings of one’s curiosities and ideas similar to other forms of personal expression.
 A photograph provides for that sensation of visual immediacy and clarity.
 Consider the proliferation of lens-based images in contemporary society with tabloids, newspapers and magazines, television, film, the Internet and mobile communications.

 The world today has been conditioned, overwhelmingly, to visualize.
 The “picture” has almost replaced the “word” as a means of communication.
 It almost seems that the existence of the word is threatened.
-The picture is one of the principal mediums of interpretation, and its importance is thus growing ever vaster. – Bernice Abbott, Photography At The Crossroads, 1951 (magazine article) from The Education of A Photographer, a collection of essays and observations on photography.
+The picture is one of the principal mediums of interpretation, and its importance is thus growing ever vaster. – Bernice Abbott, Photography At The Crossroads, 1951 (magazine article) from The Education of A Photographer.

 But what does this mean for the young artist/photographer attempting to develop their own sense of photographic vision and creative visual expression.
 Where do you start?
 It becomes necessary to define what role and function the photographic image will serve for oneself as well as what each individual photographer will contribute towards the medium.